LittleMikeDev/clear-rest/README.md

 ## Benefits

-Work resource links in the same way as any other plain old java method!
+Work with resource links in the same way as any other plain old java method!

-* Never generate a broken link
-* Search for resource method usages using IDE
+* Search for links to resource methods in your project using IDE "Find usages" as with any other method
-* Freely change between query-params and path-params
+* Safely change between query-params and path-params
-* Change parameter names
+* Safely change parameter names
-* Refactor method signatures safely using IDE refactoring
+* Safely change resource method signatures using IDE refactoring

 ## How do I use it?

-Annotate your resources with JAX-RS annotations
+Annotate your resources with JAX-RS annotations as usual

 ```
 @Path("departments")